-For information about overriding and disabling inherited triggers, see "Triggers in a Table Hierarchy (IDS)" on page 12-8.
+For information about overriding and disabling inherited triggers, see "Triggers in a table hierarchy" on page 12-8.

-Re-Entrant Triggers
+Re-entrant triggers

 A re-entrant trigger refers to a case in which the triggered action can reference the triggering table.
 In other words, both the triggering event and the triggered action can operate on the same table.
 For example, suppose the following UPDATE statement represents the triggering event: